pappmate25/NoClickNoGain/README.md

 ## Status

 Shipped to itch.io as a demo.
-Development is currently paused.

 ---